-- The Internet is a collection of networks; it is not owned or controlled any single organization, and it has no formal management organization.
+- The Internet is a collection of networks; it is not owned or controlled by any single organization, and it has no formal management organization.
 However, there is an Internet Society that co-ordinates and sets standards for its use.

 In addition, Networks have no political boundaries on the exchange of information.

-- Networks are connected Gateways that effectively remove barriers so that one type of network can “talk” to a different type of network.
+- Networks are connected by Gateways that effectively remove barriers so that one type of network can “talk” to a different type of network.